-That’s in addition to the the lucrative welcome bonus available on both cards!
+That’s in addition to the lucrative welcome bonus available on both cards.

-- 80,000 Chase Ultimate Rewards points after spending $5,000 on purchases in the first 3 months of opening your account.
+- 100,000 Chase Ultimate Rewards points after you spend $15,000 on purchases in the first three months of opening your account.

 And with the Sapphire Preferred, you’ll earn:

-So with this card combo, you can earn a total of 130,000 Chase Ultimate Rewards points after meeting minimum spending requirements.
-That’s worth $1,300 in cash back or $1,625 worth of flights through the Chase Travel Portal.
-Or you can get even more value by transferring points to book travel!
+So with this card combo, you can earn a total of 180,000 Chase Ultimate Rewards points after meeting minimum spending requirements.

-Having lots of options for using your points and lucrative sign-up bonuses makes this 2-card combo the 1st place winner!
+The many options for using your points and lucrative welcome bonuses makes this two-card combo the first-place winner.

-- $200 in statement credits per calendar year for airline incidentals with your selected airline (luggage fees, in-flight food & drink, etc.)
+- Up to $200 in statement credits per calendar year for airline incidentals with your selected airline (luggage fees, in-flight food and drink, etc.)

-- $200 in Uber credit per year (but there are restrictions)
+- Up to $200 in Uber credit per year (but there are restrictions)

 - Terms apply

-And with the AMEX Blue Business Plus card, you’ll earn 2 AMEX Membership Rewards points per $1 spent on all purchases, on up to $50,000 spent each calendar year (then 1X thereafter).
-It doesn’t get much simpler than that.
-And those points can really add up!
+The Amex Platinum card earns 5X Amex Membership Rewards points for booking flights (earn 5x points on up to $500,000 on these purchases per calendar year) and prepaid hotels booked with American Express Travel.
+While with the Amex Blue Business Plus Card, you’ll earn 2 Amex Membership Rewards points per $1 spent on all purchases, on up to $50,000 spent each calendar year (then 1X thereafter).
+It doesn’t get much simpler than that, and those points can really add up.

-American Express Membership Rewards points are valuable because you can transfer them to 20 airline and hotel partners.
-But I don’t recommend cashing them in for statement credits or merchandise, because you’ll get less than 1 cent per point that way.
+American Express Membership Rewards points are valuable because you can transfer them to airline and hotel partners, but I don’t recommend cashing them in for statement credits or merchandise, because you’ll get less than 1 cent per point that way.

-The downside of this combo is that you’ll have to spend $50,000 in order to make the most bonus AMEX Membership Rewards points with the AMEX Blue Business Plus card.
-And the restrictive $200 in Uber credits per year with the personal AMEX Platinum makes this benefit less useful.
-And it also makes it harder to justify paying the card’s $550 annual fee.
+The downside of this combo is that you’ll have to spend $50,000 in order to get the most bonus Amex Membership Rewards points with the Amex Blue Business Plus card.
+The restrictions on the up to $200 in Uber Cash per year (on U.S. services) with the personal Amex Platinum also make this benefit less useful, and harder to justify paying the card’s $695 annual fee (see rates and fees).

-If you apply for both of these cards, you can get $1,000 worth of travel.
-This can offset essentially any travel purchase, like airfare, Airbnb stays, seat upgrades, baggage fees, and much more!
+If you apply for both of these cards, you can get at least $1,000 worth of travel after meeting minimum spending requirements.
+This can offset essentially any travel purchase, like airfare, Airbnb stays, seat upgrades, baggage fees and much more.

 The best credit card combos include:

-- Ink Business Preferred – Chase Sapphire Preferred
+- Ink Business Preferred and the Chase Sapphire Preferred

-- AMEX Platinum – AMEX Blue Business Plus
+- Amex Platinum and the Amex Blue Business Plus Card

-- Capital One Venture – Capital One Spark Miles
+- Capital One Venture and the Capital One Spark Miles for Business

-With both cards, you can earn huge (and valuable!) sign-up bonuses.
-Plus, you can redeem the points you earn with these cards for cash back or for Big Travel!
-It’s our #1 combo for folks new to miles & points.
+Chase wins the top spot for the best credit card combo with the Ink Business Preferred and Sapphire Preferred.
+With both cards, you can earn huge (and valuable) welcome bonuses.
+Plus, you can redeem the points you earn with these cards for cash back or for free travel.
+It’s our No. 1 combo for folks new to miles and points.

 If you’re looking for the most straightforward rewards program, consider the combo from Capital One.
-And if you spend a lot and can make the most of perks like lounge access and Uber credits, the card combo from American Express could be your best option!
+If you spend a lot and can make the most of perks like lounge access and Uber credits, the card combo from American Express could be your best option.

-I’d love to hear your opinions on the best credit card combo!
+We’d love to hear your opinions on the best credit card combo.